dludemann/tma-cc/content/dil-mil/best-photos-dil-mil.md

 <p>But don&rsquo;t just take our word for it: check out our <a href="https://thematchartist.com/case-studies">case studies</a> and <a href="https://thematchartist.com/reviews">reviews</a>!</p>
 <p></p>
 <p>Trust us, <em>we can help you get more matches!</em></p>
-<h2>Factors to Consider When Picking a Dil Mil Profile Picture</h2>
+<h2 id="factors-to-consider-when-picking-a-dil-mil-profile-picture"><a href="#factors-to-consider-when-picking-a-dil-mil-profile-picture">Factors to Consider When Picking a Dil Mil Profile Picture</a></h2>
 <h3>Avoid Taking Group Pictures</h3>
 <p>While it&rsquo;s great to showcase your social life and fun times with friends, group pictures are <a href="https://www.independent.co.uk/life-style/love-sex/group-pictures-dating-app-profile-worst-choice-images-tinder-bumble-happn-a7781516.html">not a great idea</a>, and they&rsquo;re banned thanks to Dil Mil&rsquo;s <a href="https://dilmil.helpshift.com/hc/en/3-dil-mil/faq/184-why-has-my-profile-picture-been-rejected">photo policy</a>.</p>
 <p></p>